dyitry74/DZAI-Lite/README.md

 Version 0.0.1:

-- Initial release of DZAI Lite
+- Initial release of DZAI Lite based on DZAI version 0.9.5
 - Changes in equipType/weapongrade tiered system are planned.